Reviews You Can Rely On

 Sizing runs small

 Who this is best for: The La Sportiva Ultra Raptor II Mid GTX is one of the most balanced hiking boots we have ever tested, earning its spot as our favorite women's boot.
 It offers a substantial amount of stability, making it a capable choice for rolling hills, technical routes, and backpacking trips.
 There aren't many that this shoe isn't for.
+If you love the running shoe and hiking boot combo that enhances comfort and support for fast and light day missions or weekend trips, the Raptor will exceed your expectations, offering waterproof performance and ample traction through most types of terrain.

 Read more: Women's La Sportiva Ultra Raptor II Mid GTX review

-Best Men's Value Boot
+Best Value Boot for Men and Women

 Merrell Moab 3 Mid Waterproof